 We Might Not Want Your Help

-Schools are always talking about how they want more parent involvement, and some generously offer to help in classrooms.
+Schools like to talk about how they want more parent involvement, and some parents generously offer to help in classrooms.
 Sometimes, it’s greatly appreciated.
 But other times, it’s more work for us.
-We’re used to doing everything ourselves.
+We’re used to doing things ourselves.
 We’re not very good at delegating.
 And if we know you’re coming every Wednesday at 2:00 p.m., we have to find something for you to do.
 We’ve also had parents who caused more problems than they solved.
 They joked around and distracted students, made too much noise when they were in the room, and modeled bad behavior for students.
-We don’t want to correct an adult’s behavior in front of the class, but we also don’t want our classes disrupted.
-Sometimes, we don’t want to take the risk, so we don’t ask for help at all.
+We don’t want to correct your behavior in front of the class, but we also don’t want our students disrupted.
+Sometimes, we don’t want to take the risk, so we don’t ask for your help.

-If We Meet With You Before or After School, We’re Working for Free (and We Probably Resent It)
+If We Meet With You Before or After School, We’re Working for Free (and We Might Resent It)

 If we need to talk to our doctors, we must do so on their time.
 If we call a business after it’s closed, we have to wait until tomorrow to get service.
 Even professionals like realtors or financial advisors who will meet with us after hours are doing so with the expectation of a pay-off in the future.
-During a meeting before school, we’re likely thinking about the all things we need to do in our classrooms.
-After school, we’re tired and want to go home.
+If we meet with you before school, we’re probably thinking about all things we need to do before students arrive.
+If after school, we’re tired and want to go home.

-We’ll be professional during these meetings, but we’re not happy about them.
+We’ll be professional, but we’re not happy about them.

 There’s Not Much I Can Do To Punish Your Kid

-If we tell you that your kid was disrespectful to his classmates, we’re really telling you your kid is often a jerk.
+If we tell you that your kid was disrespectful to his classmates, we’re really telling you your kid was a jerk.
 If we describe your child as “difficult to motivate,” we’re calling him lazy.
-If we say Jill had a difficult day, we mean she was a major pain in the ass.
+If we say Jill had a difficult day, we mean she was a major pain in the keister.
 Whatever we tell you, assume it was twice as bad as it sounds.

 Other Articles You Might Enjoy: